RyanCodeGit/hangman410/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

+## A Learning Experience
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This is an implementation of the Hangman game in which you will be able to play hangman against your computer.

+I will be testing my current knowledge of basic Python and Object Oriented Programming to create the game.